 What’s the Difference between EMR vs EHR?

 When searching for the perfect system for your practice, you may be confused by the difference between electronic medical records (EMR) and electronic health records (EHR).
-The truth is, there isn’t that much of a difference, but there must be some disparity if they’re given different names.
+The truth is, there isn’t that much of a difference, but there are some distinctions to note when selecting what kind of software is right for your practice.

 What is an EMR vs EHR?